yelghali/azure-docs/articles/aks/concepts-sustainability-application-platform.md

 ms.date: 03/29/2021
 ---

-# Sustainable software engineering practices in Azure Kubernetes Service (AKS)
+# Sustainability considerations for Azure Kubernetes Service (AKS) clusters

 The following considerations are aligned with the [Application platform](/azure/architecture/framework/sustainability/sustainability-application-platform.md) Sustainability Design Area, and provide more details on the recommendations in the Sustainability Checklist above.